Aggie fans of Nat Geo WILD may see some familiar faces in the television channel’s newest veterinary-centered show “Dr. T, Lone Star Vet.”

 “Little girls and even students in veterinary school write me and visit the clinic.
 They’re like, ‘I want to be an exotic veterinarian one day,’” she said.
 “I didn’t even know this job existed until I was already in veterinary school.
 For these people to already know what they want to do for the rest of their lives, I just think that’s so cool.”

-Thielen hopes that viewers of the show will gain perspective on the current state of veterinary medicine and on how many treatment options exist for their animals.
+Thielen hopes that viewers of “Dr. T, Lone Star Vet” will gain perspective on the current state of veterinary medicine and on how many treatment options exist for their animals.

 “I want to show people how veterinary medicine is supposed to be practiced,” she said.
 “Being able to show veterinary collaboration at its finest is important.
 I want to show people that your birds can go to cardiologists, too.”